 The carpal tunnel is a narrow corridor located at the wrist on the palm side.
 This passageway protects the nerves in your hand.
-Any compression of these nerves produces tingling, numbness, pain and hand weakness.
+Any compression of these nerves produces a tingling, numbness, pain, and hand weakness.
 Statistics show that while both men and women suffer from the common injury of carpal tunnel syndrome, women are more likely than men to suffer from carpal tunnel syndrome.
 This is probably due to the fact that their carpal tunnels are much smaller.

 Tips on Dealing with Carpal Tunnel Syndrome

 Some tips for combating the pain associated with carpal tunnel syndrome include doing some gentle hand exercises as soon as the numbness begins in the wrist area.
 For approximately two minutes, twirl your hands in a circular motion to restore circulation to the muscles in the wrist.
 Also, keep your hands warm.
 If necessary, wear fingerless gloves.

 You may also find it helpful to take frequent breaks from repetitive wrist movements by periodically stretching and bending your hands, or alternate tasks while working if possible, and taking an anti-inflammatory over-the-counter drug like ibuprofen.